-Freelancers, contractors, startups and established businesses have all come to us at some point and asked the same question: what business insurance do I need?
+Freelancers, contractors, startups and established businesses have all come to us at some point and asked the same question: 'What insurance do I need for my business?'

-First, you need to consider the risks your business faces.
-This doesn’t necessarily mean undertaking a complicated risk assessment; just focusing on the basics is enough.
+First and foremost, you need to consider the risks your business faces.
+That might sound daunting, but it doesn’t necessarily mean undertaking a complicated risk assessment.
+More often than not, just focusing on the basics is enough.

 Think about: what you do, where you do it, who you do it with and what you use to do it.

 It’s possible that, for you, any and all of these considerations carry a potential risk.
 But don’t be too concerned about that.
-You just have to identify what they are, whether they’re significant enough to need insurance and, if they are, what insurance covers them.
+You just have to identify what the risks are, whether they’re significant enough to need insurance and, if they are, what kind of insurance covers them.

 So let’s break it down a bit.